ksmetz/RNApipe/README.md

 As such, the <code>--stage</code> parameters to chose from are:
 - <code>QC</code>: Create individual and summary reports of QC metrics for sequencing and alignment, using FastQC + MultiQC
 - <code>trim</code>: Remove adapters and low-quality reads from fastq files, using Trim Galore!
-- <code>align</code>: Align reads to transcriptome (required for signal tracks or splicing info), using HISAT2 and Samtools
+- <code>align</code>: Align reads to transcriptome (required for signal tracks or splicing info), using HISAT2 and Samtools.
+Reads are also filtered in different ways.
-- <code>peaks</code>: Call peaks using MACS2, and create a count matrix used for downstream differential analysis in DESeq2
+- <code>peaks</code>: Call peaks using MACS2 or HMMRATAC (ATACpipe only), and create a count matrix used for downstream differential analysis in DESeq2
 - <code>signal</code>: Create bedgraph or bigwig signal tracks
 - <code>merge</code>: Combine aligned files to make merged signal tracks